shama/phase/README.md

 Installation
 ------------

-Phase requires cakephp 2.0+, and has a couple of dependencies.
+Phase uses cakephp 2.0+, and has a couple of dependencies.
 To install from scratch:

     mkdir hmmm-yeah.over-here
     cd hmmm-yeah.over-here